Skip to product information

 • Excellent condition of conservation.

-Every now and then, I like to present you with autographed documents from great personalities in the business world.
-Today, I highlight Amador Aguiar, founder of the Bradesco bank, a world-renowned institution.
+From time to time, I like to present to you autograph documents from great personalities in the business world.
+Today, I highlight Amador Aguiar, founder of the Bradesco bank, a globally known institution.

-Of humble origins, Aguiar was born into a poor family in the interior of São Paulo and began working at an early age as a helper on his father's small farm, as a street vendor and office boy before entering the banking world at the age of 22.
-He grew quickly and, in 1943, founded Banco Brasileiro de Descontos, which would later become Bradesco.
-His great intuition was to serve small business owners, farmers and low-income individuals, a market niche ignored by the big banks of the time.
-He was a pioneer in opening branches in rural areas and in using technologies such as computers in day-to-day banking.
-In 1968, it was the first bank to offer credit cards in the country.
+Of humble origins, Aguiar was born into a poor family in rural São Paulo and started working early as a farmhand on his father's small farm, a street vendor, and an office boy before entering the banking world at age 22.
+He rose rapidly and, in 1943, founded Banco Brasileiro de Descontos, which later became Bradesco.
+His great insight was to serve small merchants, farmers, and low-income people, a market niche ignored by the large banks of the time.
+He was a pioneer in opening branches in rural areas and in using technologies such as computers in daily banking operations.
+In 1968, he was the first bank to offer credit cards in the country.

-When he retired in 1990, Bradesco was the largest financial institution in the country, with 1,800 branches and 140,000 employees.
-He died a billionaire, but with a very simple lifestyle, dedicating his attention to the Bradesco Foundation, an institution that runs several schools throughout Brazil and which received most of his shares when he died.
-Aguiar adopted three daughters; the first, Lina, had been abandoned in front of the Bradesco bank in São Paulo.
+When he retired in 1990, Bradesco was the largest financial organization in the country, with 1,800 branches and 140,000 employees.
+He died a billionaire, but with a very simple lifestyle, dedicating attention to the Bradesco Foundation, an institution that maintains several schools throughout Brazil and which received most of his shares when he died.
+Aguiar adopted three daughters; the first, Lina, had been abandoned in front of Bradesco, in São Paulo.
 He soon took custody of her two sisters.

 This letter was written from Cidade de Deus, an area in Osasco, São Paulo, where the headquarters of Banco Bradesco are located.
-The location should not be confused with the well-known favela Cidade de Deus, located in Rio de Janeiro, which became famous worldwide through the film of the same name.
-The recipient, Marshal Ângelo Mendes de Moraes (1894-1990), is known for having launched the construction and inauguration of the Maracanã stadium in 1950 for the World Cup, when he was then mayor of Rio de Janeiro.
+The location should not be confused with the well-known favela Cidade de Deus, located in Rio de Janeiro, which gained worldwide fame through the film of the same name.
+The recipient, Marshal Ângelo Mendes de Moraes (1894-1990), is known for having launched the construction and inaugurated the Maracanã stadium in 1950 for the World Cup, when he was then mayor of Rio de Janeiro.

-I liked this letter because of the inspiration that Amador Aguiar represents, his charismatic signature, the recipient and the letterhead.
-Documents signed by big businessmen are increasingly sought after and valued.
+I liked this letter because of the inspiration that Amador Aguiar represents, his charismatic signature, the recipient, and the letterhead.
+Documents signed by great businessmen are increasingly in demand and valuable.

 View full details